wendyarevalo/big-data-a1/reports/Assignment-1-Report.md

 # Report

 ## Design
-For simplicity, I did not implement my platform in any cloud, I used docker containers connected through a docker network.
+For simplicity and costs, I did not implement my platform in any cloud, I used docker containers connected through a docker network.

 The following diagram shows my intended design: